ansible/ansible-documentation/docs/docsite/rst/galaxy/user_guide.rst

 also use it to create a new role, remove roles, or perform tasks on the Galaxy website.

 The command line tool by default communicates with the Galaxy website API using the server address *https://galaxy.ansible.com*.
-If you run your own internal Galaxy server and want to use it instead of the default one, pass the ``--server`` option following the address of this galaxy server.
-You can set permanently this option by setting the Galaxy server value in your ``ansible.cfg`` file to use it .
-For information on setting the value in *ansible.cfg* see :ref:`galaxy_server`.
+If you run your own internal Galaxy server and want to use it instead of the default one, pass the ``--server`` option followed by the address of this galaxy server.
+You can set this option permanently by setting the Galaxy server value in your ``ansible.cfg`` file.
+See :ref:`galaxy_server` for details on setting the value in *ansible.cfg* .

 Installing roles